Neurofeedback Therapy For Concussions

 The novelty of this therapy compared to other rehabilitation methods ranging from computerized exercises or medication is “feedback” and hence, the name neurofeedback.
 If the feedback weren’t there, it was impossible to administer anything to the brain.
 Thus, the ability to correctly measure the electrical signals emitted from the various cortical areas of the brain helps create a functional map of the brain that guides any therapist through the complete procedure of repetitive learning.
 The feedback is received every half second, which makes it such a robust and extensive procedure for training the brain.
 This is similar to learning a new skill by training the brain directly to respond the way the therapist desires that’s helpful for a long term.

-If you would like to learn more about this treatment, visit our Neurofeedback Utah partner or give a review online.
+If you would like to learn more about this treatment, visit our Neurofeedback Treatments in Dallas partner or give a review online.